apache/nuttx-apps/system/i2c/README.txt

    I2C driver does not support these extra methods, then you cannot use the I2C tool unless you extend the support in your platform I2C driver.

-3. Application configuration.

-   The path to the I2C tool directory must also be set in your NuttX application configuration.
-This application configuration is the appconfig file in your configuration directory that is copied to the NuttX application directory as .config when NuttX is configured.

-     CONFIGURE_APPS += system/i2c

 I2C Tool Configuration Options
 ------------------------------